Can you file legal action against your spouse for adultery?

 Summary

 Only a husband can press criminal charges against another man in Malaysia for luring or seducing his wife.
-If a husband is caught engaging in adultery with another woman, the wife does not have the same legal recourse under the Penal Code.
-The remedy under civil law for a woman who believes and can prove that her husband has an adulterous connection with another person is to file for divorce and sue both the cheating husband and the adulteress for damages.
-A man can also “drag” his wife’s lover for adultery under Section 54(1)(a) of the LRA in the same way.
+If a husband is caught engaging in adultery with another woman, the wife does not have the same legal recourse under the Penal Code

-[i] This Act shall not apply to Muslim or to any person who is married under Islamic law.
-It only applies for couples married under civil marriages.
+[i] This Act shall not apply to Muslims or to any person who is married under Islamic law.
+It only applies to couples married under civil marriage.

 This content was written and reviewed by a lawyer but it does not constitute legal advice.
 We always recommend engaging a lawyer before taking any legal action.